SM Spirituality Media

 written by editorial · revised continuously

-What the path claims
+How the path works

-Jñāna — pronounced roughly gyāna — is the Sanskrit for knowledge, in the strong sense of direct cognition rather than information.
-The path that takes its name proceeds on a single working hypothesis: that bondage is a case of mistaken identity, and that the mistake is dissolved not by adding new content to the mind but by investigating the assumption that there is someone in here to whom the content is happening.
-The instruments of the path are intellectual but the result they aim at is not.
-The classical pair is viveka and vairāgya — discrimination and dispassion — the capacity to tell what is changing from what is not, and the willingness to stop staking one's identity on what is changing.
-The Sanskrit method-formula is neti netinot this, not this — the apophatic strategy of refusing to identify the experiencer with any of the objects (body, breath, thought, role, history) that present themselves as candidates.
+Jñāna, pronounced roughly gyāna, is the Sanskrit for knowledge, in the strong sense of direct cognition rather than information.
+The working hypothesis of the path is that bondage is mistaken identity.
+The mistake dissolves not by piling new content on the mind but by investigating the assumption that there is someone in here to whom the content is happening.
+The instruments are intellectual.
+The result they aim at is not.
+The classical pair is viveka and vairāgya, discrimination and dispassion.
+Viveka is the capacity to tell what is changing from what is not.
+Vairāgya is the willingness to stop staking one's identity on what is changing.
+The Sanskrit method-formula is neti neti, not this, not this.
+It is the apophatic move of refusing to identify the experiencer with any of the candidates that present themselves: body, breath, thought, role, history.

 The instruments

-Advaita Vedānta systematised the path into a three-stage discipline. Śravaṇa — hearing — is exposure to the teaching, classically through a teacher and through the Upaniṣads.
-Manana — reflection — is the working out of the teaching's implications by reasoning, until objections have been answered and the doctrine no longer seems strange.
-Nididhyāsana — sustained contemplation — is the long settling of the recognition into actual experience, so that what was taken on intellectual conviction becomes lived knowing.
-The four mahāvākyastat tvam asi, aham brahmāsmi, ayam ātmā brahma, prajñānaṃ brahma — function as objects of contemplation rather than as creedal statements.
-The path's central insistence is that knowing one's own nature is not analogous to knowing about an object; the ātman is not encountered the way a thing is encountered, because it is the awareness in which any encountering takes place.
+Advaita Vedānta§ systematised the path into three stages. Śravaṇa, hearing, is exposure to the teaching, classically through a teacher and through the Upaniṣads§.
+Manana, reflection, is the working out of the teaching's implications by reasoning, until objections have been answered and the doctrine no longer seems strange.
+Nididhyāsana, sustained contemplation, is the long settling of the recognition into actual experience.
+What was held as intellectual conviction becomes lived knowing.
+The four mahāvākyas, tat tvam asi, aham brahmāsmi, ayam ātmā brahma and prajñānaṃ brahma, function as objects of contemplation rather than as creedal statements.
+The path's central insistence is that knowing one's own nature is not analogous to knowing about an object.
+The ātman§ is not encountered the way a thing is encountered, because it is the awareness in which any encountering takes place.

 Where to encounter it in the index